ExpediaGroup/styx/docs/developer-guide/api-overview.md

 providers.
 Other extension points will be opened in future.

 Besides Styx extensions, Styx modules can be used as libraries in other software projects.
-The `styx-server` module makes it really easy to start Styx based HTTP(s) servers with just a few lines of code.
+The `styx-server` module makes it really easy to start Styx-based HTTP(s) servers with just a few lines of code.
 The `styx-client` can be used as a reactive HTTP client.

 The `styx-api-testsupport` provides helpers for unit testing Styx extensions.